microsoft/terminal/doc/specs/#4993 - Keyboard Selection/Keyboard-Selection.md

 Pressing `markMode` again, will then anchor "start".
 Subsequent `moveSelectionPoint` calls move the "end" selection point.

-Pressing `markMode` essentially cycles between which selection point is targetted.
+Pressing `markMode` essentially cycles between which selection point is targeted.

 #### Block Selection
 A user can normally create a block selection by holding <kbd>alt</kbd> then creating a selection.